Trojan's Horse: Plot

-A man wheels a cart through the hallways of Lumon.
+A man (Robby Benson) wheels a cart through the hallways of Lumon.
 He arrives at O&D to pick up a tray of dental tools from Felicia (Claudia Robinson) and Elizabeth (Rachel Addington).
 He takes them down the exports hall and enters the elevator, going downward.

-Following the disastrous ORTBO, (Note: As depicted in "Woe's Hollow") a reluctant Helena is compelled to continue working on the severed floor as her innie until Mark completes the Cold Harbor file.
+Following the disastrous ORTBO, (Note: As depicted in "Woe's Hollow") a reluctant Helena (Britt Lower) is compelled to continue working on the severed floor as her innie until Mark (Adam Scott) completes the Cold Harbor file.
 Helly reawakens on the severed floor, confused and outraged that her outie assumed her identity.
-After Milchick confirms for the MDR team that Irving has been permanently fired, Dylan demands a funeral for Irving's innie; Milchick complies, ignoring Miss Huang's concerns that a funeral humanizes the innies.
-Angered by Mark's dismissive attitude about Irving's loss, Dylan tells Helly that Mark's outie's wife is Ms. Casey.
+After Milchick (Tramell Tillman) confirms for the MDR team that Irving (John Turturro) has been permanently fired, Dylan (Zach Cherry) demands a funeral for Irving's innie; Milchick complies, ignoring Miss Huang's (Sarah Bock) concerns that a funeral humanizes the innies.
+Angered by Mark's dismissive attitude about Irving's loss, Dylan tells Helly that Mark's outie's wife is Ms. Casey (Dichen Lachman).
 Helly confronts Mark, who confesses he has lost heart now that Helena has told management about his attempts to find Ms. Casey.
 She passionately argues that she is not Helena and chastises him for taking his frustrations out on the team.